ATMT-1000 Mechanical & Spatial Relations

 3 Credits

 Capstone course in Manufacturing Technology.
-Topics include manufacturing flow, quoting, tool and materials supply inventory control, outsourcing, supplier tracking and UCC coding.
+Topics include manufacturing flow, quoting, tool and materials supply inventory control, outsourcing, supplier tracking and Uniform Commercial Code (UCC) coding.

 Lecture: 3 hours